-Section 4.5.1, Parks, Recreation, and Open Space, identifies the park, recreation, and open-space properties that meet the criteria for protection as Section 4(f) resources.
+Section 4.5.1, Parks, Recreation, and Open Space, identifies the park, recreation, and openspace properties that meet the criteria for protection as Section 4(f) resources.
 Section 4.5.2, Cultural Resources, identifies cultural resources that meet the criteria for protection as Section 4(f) resources.
 All Section 4(f) resources are shown on Figure 4-1.
 Table 4-2 and Table 4-3 provide information about the attributes of each of the properties that either have proximity impacts that could result in the potential for a Section 4(f) use (parks, recreational areas, and open space) or are located in the historic architectural APE, which includes the archaeological APE.
+No wildlife or waterfowl refuges were identified in the RSA (refer to Section 4.2).